Sprained ankle

 What are the causes of a sprained ankle?

 The ankle joint enables the foot to move up, down and sideways.
 Inward rotations are easier than outward ones.
 The foot therefore mostly rolls inward – for instance with a bad landing after a jump.
-The ligaments on the outside of the ankle, known as lateral collateral ligaments, can be injured in the process.
+The ligaments on the outside of the ankle – the lateral collateral ligaments – may be injured in the process.
 In rarer instances, the ligaments on the inside of the ankle, known as the medial collateral ligaments, are overstretched when it is twisted.

 Important: Some people have very weak ligaments.
 They are thus prone to sprains.
 People with contracted foot or muscle weakness also have a higher risk.